gervic08/fintracker_app/README.md

-A Chat App builded in Rails 6.
+A Finance Stocks tracker App builded in Rails 6.

 Sqlite3 used for development and test Databases, Postgresql for production, thorugh respective gems, Sqlite3 and PG.